thetrueoneshots/CubeMegaMod/README.md

 On top of that, underwater exploring is rewarded with random chests spawning every 60 seconds.
 The chest types are:
 - Wood chest [Chances to drop gold, 1 - 5 star gear and consumables (also including unavailable ones)]
-- Skull chest [Drops gold and one or two 4 - 6 star gear items]
+- Skull chest [Drops gold and one or two 4 - 8 star gear items]
 - Obsedian chest [Drops artifacts]
 - Bone chest [Drops pets (also including unavailable pets)]

-Next to that, random spawn while diving.
+Next to that, random bosses spawn while diving.
+These can get be really strong (500k hp for example), so only take them on when you are geared up with 5+ star gear.

 #### Lore interactions
 Lore interactions are updated.